Interruption of study information and guidelines.

 Interruption of study 'stops the clock' when a student is unable to continue with their studies due to illness or absence.
 It is important to note that students who fail to submit a thesis on time, and who have not been granted an interruption or extension, may be deemed to have withdrawn and will have their registration recorded as lapsed.

 An interruption of study concession is applicable where a student is unable to work on the thesis for a significant period of time due to circumstances that are largely beyond their own control.
 Periods of interruption do not count towards the student’s total permitted period of study and do not incur any additional fees or charges.
-These circumstances can include, amongst others,
+These circumstances might include:

-The total period of authorised interruption of study will not exceed 100% of the Prescribed Period of Study.
+PGR degree regulations state that the maximum authorised interruption of study period will not exceed 100% of the Prescribed Period of Study (e.g. 36 months for full time PhD students).
 Any single period of interruption should not be shorter than one month and must not exceed 12 months.

 Interruptions are not appropriate where the student is able to work on the thesis but is not progressing at the expected rate where the reasons are foreseeable or to allow a student to undertake long-term periods of paid employment.
 In addition, interruptions are not available to permit students to take extended annual/holiday leave or to effectively extend the period available to the student to complete their thesis.
 In some circumstances an Extension to the Maximum End Date may be awarded.